Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Empirical Evaluation

-For the MV tasks, the task objective is defined as an exact match with the correct answer.
-All three BoN tasks are bi-objective, and we use publicly available reward models from previous multi-objective LLM alignment studies to score completions (see appendix for links).
+For the \textsc{MV} tasks, the task objective is defined as an exact match with the correct answer.
+All three \textsc{BoN} tasks are bi-objective, and we use publicly available reward models from previous multi-objective LLM alignment studies to score completions (see appendix for links).
 The cost objective in all six tasks is defined to be proportional to the average number of tokens per response.
-For context specification, MV tasks include a budget regime \${low, mid, high}\$, while BoN tasks include both the budget and the bi-objective weights, which range from 0.1 to 0.9 for each objective.
-For example, in the helpful–harmless task, a context might be represented as $\{\text{helpful}: 0.3, \text{harmless}: 0.7, \text{budget}: \text{high} (1.0)\}$.
-Further details, including all prompts, are provided in the supplementary material.
+For context specification, \textsc{MV} tasks include a budget regime $\{low, mid, high\}$, while \textsc{BoN} tasks include both the budget and the bi-objective weights, which range from 0.1 to 0.9 for each objective.
+For example, in the helpful-harmless task, a context might be represented as $\{\text{helpful}: 0.3, \text{harmless}: 0.7, \text{budget}: \text{high}~(1.0)\}$.
+Finally, for all environments, we set $N_{\max}$ to 32 because utility improvement diminishes sharply beyond $N = 16$ across benchmarks for both \textsc{BoN} and \textsc{MV}.

-To construct the environments, we first generated a set of instruction prompts for each task using ChatGPT-O3.
+To construct the environments, we first generated a set of instruction prompts for each task using ChatGPT-o3.
 We then generated 128 responses for each prompt–query pair and estimated the score distribution using a categorical model.
-All completions were produced using the \texttt{LLaMA-3.3-70B-Instruct}, a widely used open-source model~\cite{meta2024llama3}, which we treat as a black-box throughout our experiments.
-Generation was carried out with \texttt{vLLM}\cite{kwon2023efficient} on a cluster of 8 A100 GPUs, totaling approximately 2,000 GPU-hours.
-Once the environments are constructed, all experiments can be run via a standard CPU quickly.
+All completions were produced using the \texttt{Llama-3.3-70B-Instruct}, a widely used open-source model~\cite{grattafiori2024llama}, which we treat as a black-box throughout our experiments.
+Generation was carried out with \texttt{vLLM}~\cite{kwon2023efficient} on a cluster of 8 A100 GPUs, totaling approximately 2,000 GPU-hours.
+Once the environments are constructed, all experiments can be run quickly via a standard CPU.
 We will publish the environments and code with the paper, enabling full reproducibility without any substantial computational resources.